-Brazil has a modest tax treaty network with 35 tax treaties.
-Brazil has modest experience with resolving MAP cases.
-It has a small MAP inventory, with a small number of new cases submitted each year and 23 cases pending on 31 December 2018.
-Of these cases, 48% concern allocation/attribution cases.
-Overall Brazil meets the majority of the elements of the Action 14 Minimum Standard.
-Where it has deficiencies, Brazil is working to address them.
+Brazil has a modest tax treaty network with close to 40 tax treaties.
+Brazil has a MAP programme with modest experience in resolving MAP cases.
+It has a relatively large MAP inventory, with a small number of new cases submitted each year and 24 cases pending on 31 December 2019.
+75% of these cases concern allocation/attribution cases.
+The outcome of the stage 1 peer review process was that overall Brazil met the majority of the elements of the Action 14 Minimum Standard.
+Where it has deficiencies, Brazil worked to address them, which has been monitored in stage 2 of the process.
+In this respect, Brazil has solved some of the identified deficiencies.

 All of Brazil's tax treaties contain a provision relating to MAP.
-Those treaties mostly follow paragraphs 1 through 3 of Article 25 of the Model Tax Convention on Income and Capital 2017 (OECD, 2017).
-Its treaty network is partly consistent with the requirements of the Action 14 Minimum Standard, except mainly for the fact:
+Those treaties generally follow paragraphs 1 to 3 of Article 25 of the OECD Model Tax Convention (OECD, 2017).
+Its treaty network is mostly consistent with the requirements of the Action 14 Minimum Standard, except mainly for the fact that:

-- The majority (80%) of its tax treaties neither contain a provision stating that mutual agreements shall be implemented notwithstanding any time limits in domestic law (which is required under Article 25(2), second sentence), nor the alternative provisions for Article 9(1) and Article 7(2) to set a time limit for making transfer pricing adjustments. - More than half (51%) of its tax treaties do not contain the equivalent of Article 25(3), second sentence of the OECD Model Tax Convention (OECD, 2017) stating that the competent authorities may consult together for the elimination of double taxation for cases not provided for in the tax treaty. - Less than a quarter (20%) of its tax treaties do not contain the equivalent of Article 25(1), as the timeline to file a MAP request is shorter than three years from the first notification of the action resulting in taxation not in accordance with the provision of the tax treaty.
+- 75% of its tax treaties neither contain a provision stating that mutual agreements shall be implemented notwithstanding any time limits in domestic law (which is required under Article 25(2), second sentence), nor the alternative provisions for Article 9(1) and Article 7(2) to set a time limit for making transfer pricing adjustments. - 50% of its tax treaties do not contain the equivalent of Article 25(3), second sentence of the OECD Model Tax Convention stating that the competent authorities may consult together for the elimination of double taxation for cases not provided for in the tax treaty. - Close to 20% of its tax treaties do not contain the equivalent of Article 25(1), as the timeline to file a MAP request is shorter than three years from the first notification of the action resulting in taxation not in accordance with the provision of the tax treaty.

-In order to be fully compliant with all four key areas of an effective dispute resolution mechanism under the Action 14 Minimum Standard, Brazil needs to amend and update a significant number of its tax treaties.
-Brazil reported that it intends to update all of its tax treaties via bilateral negotiations to be compliant with the requirements under the Action 14 Minimum Standard and has already contacted all the relevant treaty partners to enter into bilateral negotiations.
-As Brazil has no bilateral APA programme in place, there were no elements to assess regarding the prevention of disputes.
+In order to be fully compliant with all four key areas of an effective dispute resolution mechanism under the Action 14 Minimum Standard, Brazil reported that it intends to update all of its tax treaties to be compliant with the requirements under the Action 14 Minimum Standard via bilateral negotiations.
+Such bilateral negotiations have already been initiated, or are envisaged to be initiated for all of those treaties.

+As Brazil has no bilateral APA programme in place, there were no specific elements to assess concerning the prevention of disputes.

-Brazil meets some requirements regarding the availability and access to MAP under the Action 14 Minimum Standard.
-Brazil has published clear and comprehensive guidance on the availability of MAP and how it applies this procedure in practice.
-It provides access to MAP in eligible cases, although it has since 1 January 2016 not received any MAP requests concerning cases where anti-abuse provisions are applied and it has no audit settlement process in place.
-However, the absence of response from Brazil and the expiration of Brazil's domestic time limit have caused that some MAP cases could not be resolved in the past.
-Furthermore, Brazil does not have in place a documented notification process for those situations in which its competent authority considers the objection raised by taxpayers in a MAP request as not justified.
+Brazil meets almost all the requirements regarding the availability and access to MAP under the Action 14 Minimum Standard.
+It provides access to MAP in all eligible cases, although it has since 1 January 2019 not received any MAP request concerning the application of anti-abuse provisions.
+However, Brazil does not have in place a documented notification process for those situations in which its competent authority considers the objection raised by taxpayers in a MAP request as not justified.
+Brazil has clear and comprehensive guidance on the availability of MAP and how it applies this procedure in practice under tax treaties.